Silfra Fissure Snorkeling: The Viking Rite of Passage

 The life in Silfra is, well, other snorkelers and divers and then beautiful algae and plants which make the place colorful on oh so many ways and then there are numerous gorgeous blue shades.
 I don’t think I have ever seen as many blue colors as found in Silfra.
 The place is stunning, to say the least, and the serenity as soon as you have entered the water is intense.

-I would say that snorkeling in Silfra fissure is the perfect balance between an exciting adventure and the ultimate calm.
+I would say that Silfra Fissure Snorkeling is the perfect balance between an exciting adventure and the ultimate calm.

 The feeling of floating in between tectonic plates is an adventure that will not be beaten.
 You simply must try and the feeling when you get out, let’s just say that you will not be able to stop smiling.
 You have just swum in glacier water, gone in between the tectonic plates in Iceland.
 If you are ever to become a true Icelandic Viking it is just then.
 You have officially gone through the Viking rite of passage.